 I often use games (both tabletop and digital) as testbed for this research.
 Games can challenge AI agents to cooperate with humans both as a player within the game and as a partner in a co-creative task, such as designing content and rules for a game.

-I recently got a PhD in computer science at New York University.
+I am an Assistant Professor of Computer Science at Cal Poly and have a PhD in computer science from New York University.
 You can see my dissertation below:

 Dissertation: Diversity and Adaptation of Cooperative Agents